canonical/ubuntu-pro-client/docs/references/network_requirements.md

 - `esm.ubuntu.com:443`

 ## Livepatch
-`livepatch` requires a `snap` packaged client, so `snap`-related endpoints are necessary.
+`livepatch` requires a `snap`-packaged client, so `snap`-related endpoints are necessary.
 The Livepatch client itself also requires network access to download the patches from the Livepatch server.
 ```{seealso}
 The [snap documentation page](https://snapcraft.io/docs/network-requirements) may have more up-to-date information on snap-related network requirements.
 ```